 Saturday 13 June 2026

-Join us for an elegant black tie dinner as we celebrate 140 years of excellence in girls’ education.
+Mark the diaries for this elegant black tie dinner to celebrate 140 years of excellence in girls’ education.
 This evening will honour our legacy, inspire future generations, and reflect on the enduring values that inspire young women to be fearless thinkers.

 Sapphires' Chapel Service and Luncheon